Nictiz/Nictiz-tooling-R4-QA/README.md

 * And all languages are allowed for display values (the default for the Validator from version 6.1.1 onwards).
 * Display issues are reported as warnings, not as errors (the default behaviour of the Validator is to report them as errors).
 * When a code is encountered that falls outside an extensible bound ValueSet, no warning is emitted (the default behaviour of the Validator is to emit a warning).
 This can be overridden in the different usage scenarios.

+### Default sanity checks

+Apart from core FHIR checks, there is a default sanity check included called to check if `Resource.id` is present and aligns with the file name.
+This step is by default enabled for all patterns.
+If this is not desirable, the patterns may be overridden in the `qa.yaml` file by defining a step with the name "check resource ids".

+### Manual and automated usage

+An important feature of this tool is to allow the same checks to be used in a manual (for human inspection) and automated (e.g. on pull requests) fashion.
+For manual usage, a web based user interface is available which allows a user to set options and select the checks to perform.
+For automated checks, a batch mode is available where the checks and options can be defined using the parameters, and where the result is communicated using the exit status code.
+(Of course, the batch mode can be used for manual checks as well if you're that type of person.
+It is, however, out of scope for this README).

 ### Silencing issues